domRiddle/ASF/WCF.md

 **Solution:**

 **Windows:** Starting with Windows Vista, user cannot create listening sockets by himself anymore.
 To solve this issue you'll need to start ASF.exe as administrator.
-Client doesn't have to be started by administrator, but it won't cause any problems if it does.
+Client doesn't have to be started by administrator, but it won't cause any problem if it does.

 **Mono:** Make sure that your OS policy allows your user to create listening sockets.
 This should be the case on all Linux distributions and OS X by default, but if you have more strict security policy, you may need to ask ```root``` for permission.
 Such access is required if you for some reason decide to use port from ```0-1024``` range instead of recommended port above 1024.